-Finally, our model supposes that only link signs depend on node types, while the presence or absence of a link does not.
+Fifth, our model supposes that only link signs depend on node types, while the presence or absence of a link does not.
 This makes the analysis and interpretation clean, but it is a limitation, as in reality also the presence of a link can depend on link types.
-For instance, homophily in link formation can influence the presence of links (e.g. Currarini et al., 2009) and evidence on homophily is abundant (e.g. Jackson, 2019).
-Given homophily, an observer can learn from the sheer presence of links about the type of nodes of interest.
-With this perspective, the vast literature on detecting communities in non-signed networks (Fortunato and Hric, 2016) serves the goal of learning about node types from the presence of links.
-Complementary to that we propose a model of learning about node types from the sign of links.
+For instance, homophily in link formation can influence the presence of links (e.g., [5]) and evidence on homophily is abundant (e.g., [17]).
+With this perspective, the vast literature on detecting communities in non-signed networks [10] serves the goal of learning about node types from the presence of links.
+Complementary to that, we propose a model of learning about node types from the sign of links.
 A new research avenue would combine these two approaches in a framework that accommodates link presence and link signs that depend on link type.